mevers/frag_align_rDNA/README.md

 `conda` environments.
 There is no need to manually install `bowtie2` etc., although it doesn't affect the workflow if these tools are already installed.

+### How to make changes to the workflow

+To change (parts of) the workflow, a minimal familiarity with `snakemake` is recommended.
+For example, to fragment the rDNA with overlapping (instead of non-overlapping) windows the `input` targets of `rule all` need to be changed, because the window and step size are inferred from the output file names.
+Details about specific rules are given in the corresponding `snakemake` rules files in folder `workflow/rules`.

+More extensive modifications may require new rules and/or changes to the existing rules.

 ## Details & comments

 ### Performance

-Running `bowtie2` with `-all` to report *all* alignments leads to the alignment taking a *very* long time.
+Running `bowtie2` with `-all` to report *all* alignments takes a *very* long time.
 Be aware, when changing parameters of the rDNA fragment process and increasing the number of rDNA fragments.

 ### Location of rDNA repeats across the genome